NCBI-Hackathons/ga4gh-ncbi-api/README.md

 The GA4GH has designed a schema in Google Protocol Buffers which provides the data serialization and de-serialization layers for this application.

-## What is protocol buffers
+## What is Protocol Buffers?

-Protocol Buffers as an interchange format Open Sourced by Google.
+Protocol Buffers is an interchange format Open Sourced by Google.
 It allows schemas to be defined in a language neutral IDL.
 Bindings can be generated for your language of choice, making available prototypical messages that can be "filled out" by implementors.